richardvanharderwijk/1802-SBC-the-RCA2020/README.md

-This document describes the design of a small microcomputer system based on the RCA 1802 COSMAC CPU.
+This project is the design of a small microcomputer system based on the RCA 1802 COSMAC CPU.

 The specifications of the system are: